dsc-courses/dsc80-2022-sp/project5.md

 In Project 5, you will conduct an open-ended investigation into the dataset you chose for [Project 3](https://dsc80.com/project3) (NYPD, Stocks, or Outages). **Specifically, you will pose a prediction problem and train a model to solve it.** Use the [Example Prediction Problems](#example-prediction-problems) section for inspiration.

-You will follow the steps given below. **You should summarize each of these steps using Markdown cells in the "Summary of Findings" section of your notebook.** A template version of the notebook you must submit can be found here TBD.
+You will follow the steps given below. **You should summarize each of these steps using Markdown cells in the "Summary of Findings" section of your notebook.** [A template version of the notebook you must submit can be found in our GitHub repo](https://github.com/dsc-courses/dsc80-2022-sp/blob/main/projects/05-prediction/template.ipynb).

-### Step 1 – Framing the Problem
+### Step 1 – Framing the Problem (15%)

 Clearly state and frame a prediction problem.
 Explicitly mention:
 - The type of prediction problem (classification or regression).
 - The response variable (i.e. the variable you are predicting) and why you chose it.
 - The metric you are using to evaluate your model and why you chose it over other suitable metrics (e.g. accuracy vs. F1-score).

 Make sure to justify what information you would know at the "time of prediction" and to only train your model using those features.
+(For instance, if we wanted to predict your final exam grade, we couldn't use your Project 5 grade, because Project 5 is only due after the final exam!)

-### Step 2 – Baseline Model
+### Step 2 – Baseline Model (35%)

 Train a "baseline model" for your prediction task that uses at least two features.
 You can leave numerical features as-is, but you'll need to take care of categorical columns using an appropriate encoding.
 Implement all steps (feature transforms and model training) in a `sklearn` `Pipeline`.

 In your Summary of Findings, make sure to be clear about:
-- The number of features in your model, including how many are quantitative, ordinal, and nominal.
+- The features in your model, including how many are quantitative, ordinal, and nominal, and how you performed any necessary encodings.
 - The performance of your model, and whether or not you believe your current model is "good" and why. **Both now and in Step 3, make sure to evaluate your model's ability to generalize to unseen data!**

 Note, there is no "required" performance metric that your baseline model needs to achieve.

-### Step 3 – Final Model
+### Step 3 – Final Model (35%)

 Create a "final" model that improves upon the "baseline" model you created in Step 2.
 Do so by engineering at least two new features from the data, on top of any categorical encodings you performed in Step 2.
 (For instance, you may use `StandardScaler` or `QuantileTransformer` transformers on quantitative columns.)
 Again, implement all steps in a `sklearn` `Pipeline`.